-If you were to stick with Red Kalinka, you would certainly learn a hell of a lot.
+If you were to stick with Sistema Kalinka, you would certainly learn a hell of a lot.
 As you progress through the course, the later lessons are almost solely conducted in Russian.

-I was really impressed with just how much Russian was used in both the PDFs, the audio files and all of the videos.
-This comes in stark contrast to a resource like RussianPod101, which, while useful, tends to use too much English.
+I was really impressed with just how much Russian was used in the PDFs, the audio files and all of the videos.
+This is in stark contrast to a resource like RussianPod101, which, while useful, tends to use too much English.

-The lessons on Red Kalinka build upon each other exceptionally well.
+The lessons in the Sistema Kalinka course build upon each other exceptionally well.

 Working through the lessons would be quite motivating to see your progress.
 You really learn pretty much everything you could hope to from a course and your Russian skills will reflect that.

-The in-depth analysis of grammar points and various words and phrases in Russian is also very thorough and throughout the course, you get to practice your reading, writing and comprehension skills.
+The in-depth analysis of grammar points and various words and phrases in Russian is also very thorough; throughout the course you get to practice your reading, writing and comprehension skills.

-I haven’t seen any other course that does this as well as Red Kalinka.
+I haven’t seen any other course that does this as well as Sistema Kalinka.
 Most other courses end up neglecting the reading or writing parts.

 In addition to this, you can always email your private tutor with any questions you may have and they’ll help you out when you get stuck.